 - Claim luggage and exit airport After getting your entry stamp, claim your luggage, go through customs and exit the airport

 Depending on the length of the line, you may have to wait an hour or more.
 Hand in your passport, connecting flight information, arrival card and fingerprint receipt to the border control agent.
 On approval, the agent will stamp your passport with a 24/144 hr visa-free stamp.
 He/she will also give the departure section of your arrival card back to you.
 Keep this with you safely.
 You have to give it to the officer at passport control on your way out of Shanghai.

-If your layover is during the day, you can go to downtown and see the city.
-If your layover is during the night, then you can rest up at the Airport Hotel located inside the airport which is very convenient for a traveller.
+If your layover is during the day, you can go downtown and see the city.
+If your layover is during the night, then check out these airport hotels near Shanghai Pudong Airport that are very convenient for a traveler.

 Have a fantastic time on your Shanghai Layover!